ramprsad-project/QtAppInDocker/README.md

     libgl1-mesa-glx \
     && rm -rf /var/lib/apt/lists/*

-# Set the environment variable : In some cases, the QT_X11_NO_MITSHM environment variable needs to be set to avoid certain issues related to shared memory.
+# In some cases, the QT_X11_NO_MITSHM environment variable needs to be set to avoid certain issues related to shared memory. disable the use of MIT-SHM (MIT Shared Memory Extension) in Qt applications when running them in an X11 environment.
 ENV QT_X11_NO_MITSHM=1

 # Copy the application files to the Docker image